383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-monitoring-policy.md

    - Configure notifications via Slack to promptly alert the team about downtime incidents.

 3. Incident Reporting:
-   - Utilize PagerDuty for reporting downtime incidents to the Lead Support Engineer.
+   - Utilize PagerDuty for reporting downtime incidents to the Support Team.
    - Follow the defined incident reporting procedures for timely response and resolution.

 4. Security Monitoring:
-   - Employ Detectify, when paid for by clients, to perform periodic OWASP Top 10 scans and report security incidents.
+   - Employ Detectify, when paid for by clients, to perform periodic OWASP Top 10 scans and report security vulnerabilities.
    - Collaborate with security personnel to address and resolve identified security vulnerabilities.

 5. Internal Server and Cost Monitoring:
    - Leverage the bespoke internal Server monitoring and cost monitoring tool to track resource utilization, cost optimization, and unusual activity or outages.
-   - Configure alerts and notifications to promptly inform the Lead Support Engineer about any anomalies or critical events.
+   - Configure alerts and notifications to promptly inform the Support Team about any anomalies or critical events.

 6. Training and Awareness:
    - Utilize Udemy for Business to provide engineers with a wide range of security training materials.